25 Exciting Things to Do in Times Square at Night

 These are some of my go-to spots when I want to grab brunch in midtown before a matinee:

 Not going to lie, even though Times Square isn’t my favorite part of the city, I’m quite excited to go back to some spots above on my next visit.

-I can’t wait to grab cookies at Schmackary’s, cheesecake at Junior’s, happy hour drinks at Iron Bar, and especially to be back in a Broadway theater (shocker, right?).
+I can’t wait to grab cookies at Schmackary’s, cheesecake at Junior’s, and especially to be back in a Broadway theater (shocker, right?).

 Let me know in the comments below what you’re most looking forward to checking out when you’re in Times Square!

 While you’re in town, check out some of these tours and popular destinations!

 Are you looking for something fun to do in Times Square at night?
 This list has ideas for tourists and locals, you just have to decide which option to do first!

 Check out my ultimate local's guide to the best things to do in New York City.
 Including non-touristy things to do, it'll be a trip you won't soon forget.

 Don't let a rainstorm ruin your plans while in the Big Apple.
 Instead, just grab an umbrella and check out one of my favorite rainy day activities in NYC!